 July 2019 ‘Apart or A Part?’
 Understanding the Agency and Erasure of Disabled Women Within the Women’s Liberation Movement in Britain, 1979-1993’, paper presented at the Modern British Studies Conference, University of Birmingham (nominated for best PGR/ECR paper 2019)

-June 2018 ‘‘Apart or A Part’?
-Disabled women, Sisterhood, and the Women’s Liberation Movement in Britain, 1979-1992’, Postgraduate Medical Humanities Conference, University of Exeter.
+June 2018 Disabled Women, Sisterhood, and the Women’s Liberation Movement in Britain, c.
+1979-1993, Postgraduate Medical Humanities Conference, University of Exeter

 May 2018 Emotional Politics and the Women’s Social and Political Union, 1903-1917, paper presented at the Department of History Postgraduate Conference, University of Warwick

 October 2019 - present assistant for the Centre for the History of Medicine Seminar Series

 August 2019 - present marketing and social media coordinator for the Oxford Women's Liberation at 50 Anniversary Conference (forthcoming, February 2020)

 July 2019 – present co-convener for the Centre for the Study of Women and Gender Graduate Seminar Series